isilb/jellyfin-podcatcher/README.md

 Anyone is more than welcome to contribute to this project.
 Please submit a PR, and we will review it promptly.

 ## Star History

+## Buy Me A Coffee Please!
+If you found this helpful and you would like to support similar development project, please consider buying me a coffee!

+buymeacoffee.com/maplewater